-The Council of Education for Public Health (CEPH) is the independent agency recognized by the US Department of Education to accredit graduate schools of public health and certain public health programs outside of the schools of public health.
+The Council of Education for Public Health (CEPH) is the independent agency recognized by the United States Department of Education to accredit graduate schools of public health and public health programs outside schools of public health, at the baccalaureate and graduate degree levels.

 Upstate Public Health Self Study

-The final self-study document as well as the complete CEPH report are available for review by clicking on the links below.
-To request a copy of the final documents, please contact the Upstate Public Health Program Office via email at email@example.com.
+To request a copy of either the Upstate Public Health Program final self-study document or the CEPH final accreditation report, please contact the Upstate Public Health Program Office via email at firstname.lastname@example.org.

 Why is Accreditation Important to Upstate Public Health?